mbukatov/tendrl-wiki/Information-required-for-debugging-issues-on-the-Tendrl-stack.md

+In the short-to-medium term we'll be adding a log collector script/utility which can be run on each node of the cluster and package the logs in a structured pay-load.
+This document intends to build up the set of data points which will be addressed by the script/utility.

 # Specific to issues (failure/errors/incomplete) observed during import

 The following information would be required from each node in the cluster